Ybowei/GIDR/README.md

 ## 💾 Data Preparation

 * Our model is evaluated on two FSOD benchmarks DIOR and NWPU-VHR following the previous work [Attention-RPN](https://github.com/fanq15/FewX).
-* Please prepare the original [DIOR](https://pan.baidu.com/s/1iLKT0JQoKXEJTGNxt5lSMg#list/path=%2F) and NWPU [VHR-10.v2](https://pan.baidu.com/s/1hqwzXeG?_at_=1728709381194#list/path=%2F) datasets and also the few-shot datasets in the folder ./data/dior and ./data/nwpu_vhr respectively.
+* Please prepare the original [DIOR](https://pan.baidu.com/s/1iLKT0JQoKXEJTGNxt5lSMg#list/path=%2F) and [NWPU VHR-10.v2](https://pan.baidu.com/s/1hqwzXeG?_at_=1728709381194#list/path=%2F) datasets and also the few-shot datasets in the folder ./data/dior and ./data/nwpu_vhr respectively.
-* please refer to [Data Preparation](https://github.com/Ybowei/UNP/blob/main/data/preparation/README.md) for more detail.
+* please refer to [Data Preparation](https://github.com/Ybowei/UNP/blob/main/data/preparation/README.md) for more detail in the few-shot setting.

 ## 📖 Model training and evaluation on the both DIOR and NWPU VHR-10.v2